Asthma

 When lactating, drinking extra liquids to avoid dehydration is also important (as it is for all people with asthma).

-Will I Pass On Asthma to My Baby?
+Will I Pass Asthma to My Baby?

 Genetics plays a role in whether a baby will develop asthma.
 In other words, asthma tends to be more likely in a baby if their relatives have it.
 The environment also plays an important role.
+For example, babies who are exposed to tobacco smoke or the RSV illness are more likely to develop asthma.

 Can I Do Anything to Prevent Asthma in My Baby?